bafflingscience/goodtech.tips/content/posts/drafts/blog.which-speed.md

 any questions? any complaints?

-absorb that knowledge into your soft mushy brain.
+absorb them into your soft mushy brain.